gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

 ##### !question

 Now that you have seen `find` implemented recursively, try implementing the same function iteratively.
-The function takes in a root 'root'
+The function takes in a key 'key'

 ##### !end-question